sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction-images.md

 In our system, the numbers following a colon represent the section and segment numbers, that is, the subdivisions within a sutta.
 So, for example:

-- DN 3 means “the third discourse in the collection of Long Discourses (Dīgha Nikāya)”.
+- DN 3 means “the third discourse in the collection of long discourses (Dīgha Nikāya)”.
-- MN 43:3 means “discourse 43, section 3 in the collection of Middle Discourses (Majjhima Nikāya)”.
+- MN 43:3 means “discourse 43, section 3 in the collection of middle discourses (Majjhima Nikāya)”.
-- MN 43:3.7 means “discourse 43, section 3, segment 7 in the collection of Middle Discourses (Majjhima Nikāya)”.
+- MN 43:3.7 means “discourse 43, section 3, segment 7 in the collection of middle discourses (Majjhima Nikāya)”.
-- SN 12.2:6.2 means “discourse 2, section 6, segment 2  in the 12th _saṁyutta_ of the collection of Linked Discourses (Saṁyutta Nikāya)”.
+- SN 12.2:6.2 means “discourse 2, section 6, segment 2  in the 12th _saṁyutta_ of the collection of linked discourses (Saṁyutta Nikāya)”.

 You may encounter various other referencing systems.
 In academic works, texts are often referenced by volume and page of the Pali Text Society (PTS) edition of the original Pali.
 This is a regrettable and clumsy convention, since it binds references to a specific paper edition.
 I hope it is swiftly abandoned in favor of proper semantic references.
 However, the PTS volume/page numbers are displayed on SuttaCentral in case you need to look up a legacy reference.